MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 1. Open the destination bot.
 2. Click **Add Dialog** in the lower-left corner.
 3. In the Add Dialog window, select the **From Existing Bots** tab.
 4. Browse and/or search to find and select the dialogs to import.
-You can search by bot name and dialog name.
+You can search by bot name and dialog name, and you can select up to 10 dialogs.

     <img class="fancyimage" style="width:450px" src="img/ConvoBuilder/dialogs_import1.png">